Naoghuman/lib-tile-demo/README.md

 ---

 * On your system you need [JRE 8] or [JDK 8] installed.
-* You should have downloaded the game :smiley:.
+* You should have downloaded the demo application :smiley:.